 - 3.4.1 Lead jammer is a strategic position that is established on the jammers' initial pass through the pack during each jam.
-The lead jammer is the first jammer to "break through the pack," meaning she has legally passed all of the blockers and pivots on both teams that are in play, as defined in Section 4.3.2 Jam Formation. - 3.4.2 In order to gain lead jammer status on her initial pass through the pack, a jammer must pass opposing skaters in bounds, legally, without committing fouls against them. - 3.4.2.1 Any legal pass counts.
-If a jammer becomes ineligible for lead by committing a foul or passing while out-of-bounds, she is allowed an opportunity to repass and regain eligibility for lead jammer status, i.e. if the jammer drops back
+The lead jammer is the first jammer to legally pass all of the blockers and pivots on both teams that are in play, as defined in Section 4.3.2 Jam Formation. - 3.4.2 In order to gain lead jammer status on her initial pass through the pack, a jammer must pass opposing skaters in bounds, legally, without committing fouls against them. - 3.4.2.1 Any legal pass counts.
+If a jammer becomes ineligible for lead by committing a foul or passing while out-of-bounds, she is allowed an opportunity to repass and regain eligibility for lead jammer status, i.e. if the jammer drops back behind an opponent that she passed illegally, by being reengaged or repositioning herself, she may attempt to pass her opponent again legally.

-- behind an opponent that she passed illegally, by being reengaged or repositioning herself, she may attempt to pass her opponent again legally. - 3.4.2.2 To remain eligible for lead jammer, on her way to the pack, the jammer must remain in bounds.
-No part of her skate(s) may touch the ground outside the track boundary. - 3.4.3 A "pass" is determined by the skaters' hips. - 3.4.4 If the first jammer to "break through the pack" does not earn lead jammer status on her initial pass through the pack, the second jammer to break through the pack is eligible to become lead jammer, provided that she meets the specified requirements.
+- 3.4.2.2 To remain eligible for lead jammer, a jammer must remain in bounds until she is within 20 feet of the pack, the zone in which she may be engaged by a blocker or pivot.
+No part of her skate(s) may touch the ground outside the track boundary.
+Until she reaches this "in play" zone, a jammer may be blocked out of bounds by the opposing jammer, rendering her ineligible to become lead jammer.
+Out of bounds or "track cutting" penalties are outlined in 6.2.2.4 - 3.4.2.3 Once the jammer has cleared the pack by 20 feet, she is no longer eligible to repass.
+If she has not passed all of her opponents legally and in bounds, she will be declared NOT lead jammer at this point. - 3.4.3 A "pass" is determined by the skaters' hips. - 3.4.4 If the first jammer to "break through the pack" does not earn lead jammer status on her initial pass through the pack, the second jammer to break through the pack is eligible to become lead jammer, provided that she meets the specified requirements.
 If the second skater also fails to earn lead jammer status on her initial pass through the pack, there will be no lead jammer for that jam. - 3.4.5 A jammer who begins the jam in the penalty box is eligible to earn lead jammer status, provided that the other jammer has not already been declared lead jammer. - 3.4.6 The lead jammer is the only skater who has the privilege of calling off (ending) the jam prior to the expiration of the full two minutes.
 She may call off the jam at any time after her position has been established, provided that she has not been removed from the jam due to a penalty.
 She calls off the jam by placing both hands on her hips until the referee signals the end of the jam.
 The jam is not over until the referee officially calls off the jam.
 If there is no lead jammer, the jam will run until the full two-minute time limit expires. - 3.4.7 Once a jammer has been declared lead jammer, she retains lead jammer status for the duration of the jam unless she forfeits the status by: - 3.4.7.1 Passing the position of jammer to her team's pivot. - 3.4.7.2 Removing her helmet cover. - 3.4.7.3 Being removed from play due to a penalty.